Initiatives & Events

 The Arts Literacy Program was presented to Early Learning Teachers for Grade Level Reading.
 PAInT supports the focus on ELC’s mission to prepare children for lifelong success through quality early learning.
 In that regard, PAInT worked collaboratively with Embracing our Differences to ensure that Sarasota and Manatee Counties’ Early Learning Teachers received training.
 The presenter was Shelly Dorfman from Grade Level Reading.

-The play, the [M]others - a collaborative effort of the USF Office of Multicultural Affairs, the PAInT Center @ USF Sarasota-Manatee, and New College of Florida, resulting in a presentation of a Preview Stage Reading of the documentary play, "The [M]others", written by Nikki Yeboah.
+The play, the [M]others - a collaborative effort of the USF Office of Multicultural Affairs, the PAInT Center at USF Sarasota-Manatee campus, and New College of Florida, resulting in a presentation of a Preview Stage Reading of the documentary play, "The [M]others", written by Nikki Yeboah.
 The [M]others explores the stories of four women brought together by the unimaginable experience of losing a loved one at the hands of police.
 This documentary performance weaves together their interviews to explore the traumatic effect of the event on their lives.
 Through their memories, we are introduced to a young man with dreams of playing professional football, a new father just getting to know his son, a former addict on the brink of turning his life around, and a sixteen-year-old boy shot just a day before his seventeenth birthday.
 The [M]others brings their untold stories to the stage.

 PAInT Arts Integration Miami